Sacha924/Twitter-V2/README.md

 ## Files

-main.php : the homepage on which the user will go before connecting to the website
+index.php : the homepage on which the user will go before connecting to the website

 signup.php / signin.php : their names tell what they do